Matherunner/tastools/doc/strafing.rst

 Speed preserving strafing
 -------------------------

+Speed preserving strafing can be useful when we are strafing at high :math:`A`.
+It takes only about 4.4s to reach 2000 ups from rest at :math:`A = 100`.
+While
+making turns at 2000 ups, if the velocity is not parallel to the global axes the speed will exceed ``sv_maxvelocity``.
+Ocassionally, this can prove cumbersome as the curvature decreases with increasing speed, making the player liable to collision with walls or other obstacles.
+Besides, as the velocity gradually becomes parallel to one of the global axes again, the speed will drop back to ``sv_maxvelocity``.
+This means, under certain situations, that the slight speed increase in the process of making the turn has little benefit.
+Therefore, it can sometimes be helpful to simply make turns at a constant ``sv_maxvelocity``.
+This is where the technique of *speed preserving strafing* comes into play.
+Another situation might be that we want to groundstrafe at a constant speed.
+When the speed is relatively low, constant speed groundstrafing can produce a very sharp curve, which is sometimes desirable in a very confined space.

 We first consider the case where friction is absent.
 Setting :math:`\lVert\mathbf{v}'\rVert = \lVert\mathbf{v}\rVert` in Equation :eq:`nextspeed` and solving,